ZMedia Purwodadi

 6. Provide Staff Training and Support

-Teachers play a critical role in modeling digital wellness.
+Teachers play a critical role in modelling digital wellness.
 Professional development can include:

-• Recognizing signs of digital fatigue or stress
+• Recognising signs of digital fatigue or stress

 • Monitoring student engagement without over-surveillance